The Benefits of Asking, Why

 I started asking the why question as a very young boy, and I have never stopped.
 Having a childlike quality of asking why more often will help you learn something new every day.

-“I don’t just want knowledge… I want understanding.”
+“I don’t just want knowledge… I want to understand.”

 1. Understand who you are